 We are a signatory firm of the Grand Rapids Bar Association's Managing Partners Diversity Collaborative Agreement, signed in 2011.
 The agreement is a formal commitment among 12 major Grand Rapids law firms and the GRBA to collaborate towards achieving greater diversity and inclusion in the West Michigan’s legal community through education, hiring, retention and promotion.

-Kalamazoo resident director Pam Enslen serves on the Board of the Michigan Women's Foundation.
 Detroit lawyer Beverly Hall Burns is a past president of the foundation.
 Kalamazoo attorney James Liggins, Jr. founded the Charles A. Pratt Bar Association, representing the region’s African-American attorneys and served as the group’s first president.
 Givens incorporated the Michigan Minority Business Development Counsel.
-Finally, Robert Levels is a leader with the Chicago Committee on Minorities in Law Firms, a group of which Miller Canfield is a member.

 We also received the 2012 Great American Traditions Award from B'nai B'rith International in recognition of our commitment to diversity, education, community service and philanthropic involvement in the Great Lakes region and beyond.

-In one of these efforts, we funded scholarships through the Detroit Metropolitan Bar Association Barristers Section, which annually provides $1,500 to three graduates of Detroit Public Schools selected through the Barristers School Partnership Program.
+In another effort, we funded scholarships through the Detroit Metropolitan Bar Association Barristers Section, which annually provides $1,500 to three graduates of Detroit Public Schools selected through the Barristers School Partnership Program.

 Our attorneys also regularly speak to students at universities throughout the Midwest about diversity issues.
 We also sponsor management seminars on recruitment and retention of women and minority attorneys.